 UB was born in Philadelphia, PA in late 1947.
 He graduated with fellow stompers from Bristol High School, and he holds B.S. and M.S. degrees in Math Education from Plymouth State University, where he has taught as an adjunct lecturer.
-In addition, he has taught math in grades 4 through 12 in a 30-year career.
+In addition, he has taught math in grades 4 through 12, and adult courses in a 30-year career.

 Bob (link to cv) essentially teaches the same skills to all students of all ages: how to think and solve problems.
 He recently taught two semesters of Calculus in northern New Hampshire to adults who dropped back in for refreshers and teaching credentials .
 They were required to think and solve problems also all the while helping to solve the critical teacher shortage in their region.